Principal Investigator

 Main Achievements

-Plant membrane transporters play essential roles by absorbing nutrients from soil, delivering metabolites, nutrients and signal molecules to target microenvironment.
+Plant membrane transporters play essential roles by absorbing inorganic nutrients from soil, delivering metabolites, nutrients and active small molecules to target microenvironment.
 A number of transporter-mutants failure in growth, development and biotic resistance have been identified.
-Meanwhile, introduction of functional transporters to reinforce the quality traits in plants are generally accepted.
-Therefore, understanding the molecular mechanism underlying the membrane transport process is of great importance.
-Currently, we are carrying out structural and mechanistic study of transporters mediating the cross-membrane transport of plant active small molecule (Vitamin, HCO3-, metabolites, and plant hormone)
+Meanwhile, introduction or engineering of functional transporters to reinforce the quality traits in plants are widely accepted.
+Therefore, understanding the structural mechanism underlying the membrane transport process is of great importance.
+For a long-term goal, we study plant nutrient and hormone transporters, emphasizing their structural and regulatory mechanism under certain physiological scenarios.

-Energy coupling factor (ECF) transporters are a new family of ATP-binding cassette (ABC) transporters widely distributed in bacteria and plants.
-Responsible for the uptake of micronutrients (vitamin-Bs, metals etc.) from the environment, ECF transporters are composed of an ECF module consisting of a transmembrane T protein (EcfT) and two nucleotide-binding proteins EcfA and EcfA’, and a transmembrane substrate-specific binding protein EcfS.
+We studied the structural and molecular mechanism of a unique family of ABC transporters widely distributed in bacteria and plants, the Energy-Coupling Factor (ECF) transporters, which are responsible for the uptake of micronutrients (vitamin-Bs, metals etc.) from the environment.
 We determined the representative 3D structures of ECF transporter complexes, the folate/pantothenate/Co2+ ECF transporters (Nature, 2013 Recommended by Faculty-1000 Biology; Proc Natl Acad Sci, 2014; Nature Commun, 2015; Cell Res, 2017.) and proposed a working-model (Trends Microbiol, 2013).
-This model was supported by many studies and cited by a number of reviews (Annu Rev Biochem,2019; Curr Opin Struct Biol, 2018; Nat Struct Mol Biol, 2016; Nature Review Microbiol, 2014; Crit Rev Biochem Mol Bio, 2014; Faculty-1000 Biology), and was generally recognized as a novel ABC transporter mechanism in the field.
+This model was supported by many studies and cited by a number of reviews (Annu Rev Biochem,2019, 2020; Curr Opin Struct Biol, 2018; Nat Struct Mol Biol, 2016; Nature Review Microbiol, 2014; Crit Rev Biochem Mol Bio, 2014; Faculty-1000 Biology), and was generally recognized as a novel ABC transporter mechanism in the field.

 Publications